-Federal regulations require all institutions participating in Title IV aid programs to define and to monitor satisfactory academic progress (SAP) for all financial aid recipients.
-The standards must be the same as, or at least as stringent as, the SAP standards for nonfinancial aid recipients.
+Federal regulations require all institutions that participate in Title IV aid programs to define and monitor satisfactory academic progress (SAP) for all financial aid recipients.
+The standards must be the same as, or at least as stringent as, the SAP standards for non-financial aid recipients.
+The standards must be applied to all students, both full-time and part-time.